ozbillwang/ozbillwang.github.io/index.md

 * **Cloud Proficiency (AWS and Azure)**: I have in-depth knowledge of both AWS and Azure cloud platforms, making me adaptable to various cloud environments.
 * **APN (Amazon Partner Network) Involvement**: My experience extends to working within the Amazon Partner Network, ensuring a deep understanding of AWS technologies.
 * **Training and Coaching**: I'm not only skilled in these technologies but also passionate about sharing my knowledge through training and coaching, helping individuals and teams reach their full potential.

+### Peronal projects

+As the owner of [Docker Hub’s "alpine" namespace](https://hub.docker.com/u/alpine), I manage lightweight, secure images that are foundational in DevOps and SRE workflows.
+These images, with billions of downloads, are trusted for their efficiency and support of essential tools, in CI/CD and automation setups.
+This high adoption reflects their critical role in modern DevOps environments